mattb-sec/ProcessAnalysis/index.md

 ## Problem 1

-In this problem, FIFO (First in, Last out) scheduling is used, and all processes arrive at the same time.
+In this problem, FIFO (First in, Last out) scheduling is used, and all processes arrive at the same time (that is, Arrival Time = 0).
 Therefore, they will be executed in a random order.

 | Process        | Burst Time (in ms)         |
 |:-------------|:------------------|